 Director/Producer – Roger Corman, Screenplay – Richard Matheson, Based on the Short Stories Morella, The Black Cat, The Facts in the Case of M. Valdemar and [uncreditedly] The Cask of Amontillado by Edgar Allan Poe, Photography – Floyd Crosby, Music – Les Baxter, Music Co-ordinator – Al Simms, Photographic Effects – Butler-Glouner Inc, Special Effects Supervisor – Pat Dinga, Art Direction – Daniel Haller.
-Production Company – AIP
+Production Company – American International Pictures.

 Morella:- Vincent Price (Locke), Maggie Pierce (Lenora), Leona Gage (Morella); The Black Cat:- Peter Lorre (Montresor Herringbone), Vincent Price (Fortunato Lucrezi), Joyce Jameson (Annabel Heringbone); The Case of M. Valdemar:- Basil Rathbone (Carmichael), Vincent Price (Ernest Valdemar), Debra Paget (Helene Valdemar), David Frankham (Dr Elliott James)